Autonomous Systems Group

 Yigit Ege Bayiz began his graduate research assistantship in the Autonomous Systems group in Fall 2020.
 He received his B.S. degree in Electrical Engineering from Bilkent University in Turkey, and he is currently working towards a Ph.D. degree in Electrical and Computer Engineering at the University of Texas at Austin.
 His current research interests are online learning and decision-making in adversarial environments.

-• Shenghui Chen
+• Photo of Shenghui "Vivian" Chen

 Shenghui Chen